-Sponsored Brands are ads that feature a custom headline, your logo and up to three products.
+These are ads that feature a custom headline, your logo, and up to three products.
 Below is an example pulled from Amazon to show where it would go and what it looks like.

-Sponsored Brands is similar to Sponsored Products but it takes one extra step, submit your ad for review & it will be reviewed in 72 hours.
+Sponsored Brands is similar to Sponsored Products but it takes one extra step, submits your ad for review & it will be reviewed in 72 hours.

-Sponsored Stores gives you the ability to advertise your brand and product for free by creating your own store, while adding multiple pages.
+These give you the ability to advertise your brand and product for free by creating your own store while adding multiple pages.
 This can be done in 3 steps as shown below.

-Display Ads allow you to customize your brand message while promoting your product on and off of Amazon.
-That means it will be displayed not only on Amazon but Amazon devices, across the Amazon network & on Amazon owned and operated sites.
+These allow you to customize your brand message while promoting your product on and off of Amazon.
+That means it will be displayed not only on Amazon but Amazon devices, across the Amazon network & on Amazon-owned and operated sites.
 Display ads come with Amazon shopping insights.

-Video ads are ran sort of the same except you have to contact Amazon & talk to an Ad consultant to get started.
+These are run sort of the same way as above except you have to contact Amazon & talk to an Ad consultant to get started.
 Below is where the ads are shown.